Contact us

 PGS Preimplantation Genetic Screening – PGT-A

-before starting treatment
+before beginning the treatment

 the beginning of treatment